frida/frida-website/_i18n/en/_docs/hacking.md

 ### Building frida-core

-Let's first use the top-level Makefile to bootstrap the basics:

-{% highlight bash %}
-$ make build/frida-linux-mips/lib/pkgconfig/frida-core-1.0.pc
-{% endhighlight %}

-This may not actually succeed in building frida-core, but should at least get the environment set up.

-Now let's change the working directory to frida-core and rinse and repeat this until all is well:

-{% highlight bash %}
-$ (. ../build/frida-env-linux-mips.rc && ninja -C ../build/tmp-linux-mips/frida-core)
-$ scp ../build/tmp-linux-mips/frida-core/tests/frida-tests target:/tmp/
-$ ssh target "/tmp/frida-tests"
-{% endhighlight %}

-You can add `-p` to limit which tests are run, e.g.
-`-p /Injector/inject-dynamic-current-arch`.
+Now that frida-gum works, it's time to repeat the same process for frida-core.

 ### Porting frida-core

 This should only be a matter of porting the injector.
-The implementation is [here](https://github.com/frida/frida-core/blob/main/src/linux/frida-helper-backend-glue.c) and the recommended approach is to follow the `HAVE_ARM64` breadcrumbs to port the architecture-specific bits.
+The implementation is [here](https://github.com/frida/frida-core/blob/main/src/linux/frida-helper-backend.vala) and the recommended approach is to follow the `#if X86` breadcrumbs to port the architecture-specific bits.
 For a walkthrough of the Linux injector, check out our presentation [here](https://www.youtube.com/watch?v=uc1mbN9EJKQ).